 Of the different methods of sending a newsletter with Gmail, we may recommend you to use a Google add-on built for that specific purpose.
 In this guide we’ve seen how to use Mailmeteor that turns Gmail into a powerful email marketing platform.
 This will be the safest and easiest way to create your newsletter in Gmail.
 What’s great is that you can start for free.
 It’s your turn to craft great newsletters with Gmail!

-This guide was written by Jean Dubrulle, Mailmeteor's founder.
+This guide was written by Jean Dubrulle, Mailmeteor's cofounder.
 Mailmeteor is a simple & privacy-focused emailing software.
 Trusted by millions of users worldwide, it is often considered as the best tool send newsletters with Gmail.
 Give us a try and let us know what you think!